bluefeet/site-bluefeet.dev/docs/vscode.md

 ---
 title: Visual Studio Code
-icon: 👁️
+icon: 🔭
 ---

 ## Definition of a Workspace

 Workspaces are a saved snapshot of the state of a Visual Studio Code window.
-This includes any workspace settings, unsaved buffers, extensions, terminal state, etc.
+This includes any workspace settings, unsaved buffers, extensions, selections, cursors, terminals, etc.

 ## Where to Store Workspaces